polarfire-soc/meta-polarfire-soc-yocto-bsp/doc/MPFS-DEV-KIT_user_guide.md

 ## Overview
 The HiFive Unleashed Platform™ is purpose-built to emulate most of the functionality of the upcoming PolarFire SoC FPGA, which will be the industry’s first RISC-V based FPGA SoC.
-This guide describes the MPFS-DEV-KIT, board setup, and installation steps to get the HiFive Unleashed platform boot Linux.
-New IP cores can be ported on the PolarFire FPGA with the Libero SoC PolarFire Design Suite.
-For more details on the design suite, see section FPGA Design in Libero.
+This guide describes the MPFS-DEV-KIT, board setup, and the process for booting Linux on the HiFive Unleashed platform.

 ### HiFive Unleashed Platform (MPFS-DEV-KIT)
 The HiFive Unleashed Platform consists of the SiFive’s HiFive Unleashed kit and Microsemi’s HiFive